moorepants/eme134/content/pages/syllabus.rst

 | 2018 Fall, Lecture: MWF 11:00-11:50 AM in Olson 250
 | CRN: 43393

-The world is full of a variety of vehicles that transport people and goods for commerce, recreation, and exploration.
+The world contains a variety of vehicles that transport people and goods for commerce, recreation, and exploration.
 Vehicles are designed to move through various environments (land, air, and sea) in efficient, safe, optimal, and performant manners.
 The motion of a vehicle is governed by the mechanism in which forces are applied to the vehicle by the environment.
-Two very common concerns for vehicle designers are whether a vehicle will ever become unstable and whether is reasonably easy to control.
+The interaction forces are a function of the vehicle's design and the travel medium.
+To understand these phenomena engineers often turn to mathematical models capable of predicting the observed motion.
+Two very common concerns for vehicle designers are 1) whether a vehicle will ever become unstable and 2) whether it is reasonably easy to control given the design choices.

 In this class, you will explore the dynamics of a number of different types of vehicles by developing and exercising simple mathematical models.
-You will also connect these models to interactive experimental demonstrations of the predicted behaviors.
+You will also connect this mathematical exploration to interactive experimental demonstrations of many of the vehicles.
 Both will provide insight about the design of vehicles for good performance and handling.
 When complete, you will be able to model vehicles, analyze their behavior, identify common design issues, and make decisions about design with respect to vehicle dynamics.

 Learning Objectives
 -------------------